THE SAD DEATH OF

 As he entered the measured distance a slight wobble was to be seen.
 The very severe wobble developed.
 Poor Ferni tried to correct it but …. it made the front fork go from one lock to the other.
 It was impossible to straighten.
 He lost control, flew about thirty yards, landed on the wall of the ditch and fractured the base of his skull.

 The Hungarian press agency put out a release with the news of the accident at 12.00 noon and the story was in the British newspapers that afternoon.
-Eric’s companion, John Rowland, then had the dreadful job of driving their station wagon home to England with Ferni’s remains packed in ice behind him.
+Eric’s companion, John Rowland, then had the dreadful job of driving their station wagon home to England with Eric’s remains following a few days later.

 There is evidence that Eric knew what he was up against in trying to regain the record but that he bravely went on.
 A surviving letter from a friend to another, written on the day of his death, says “[the] sad truth compels me to admit somehow it was not unexpected.
 I spoke to him on the matter the last time I saw him …”.